 Because prosecutors know that defendants don’t always tell their defense attorneys the truth.
 The prosecutors include any documents we provide in their files.

-We are always trying to convince the prosecutor that whatever happened that caused you to get arrested won’t happen again.
+We are always try to convince the prosecutor that whatever happened that caused you to get arrested won’t happen again.
 There is no way to absolutely prove what will or won’t happen in the future.
-So we try to show them that you are going to be too busy being a good citizen and accomplishing goals to have time to get in trouble again.
+We try to show them that you are going to be too busy being a good citizen and accomplishing goals to have time to get in trouble again.

 Send it to me anyway.
 If I don’t think it is useful, I won’t show it to the prosecutor.